-Extracorporeal photochemotherapy in secondary clinical non-responsiveness to netakimab in psoriasis patients: case reports.
+Extracorporeal photochemotherapy in secondary clinical nonresponse to netakimab in patients with psoriasis: case reports

 -